tanaythecomder/elitefit_task_manager/answers_to_technical_questions.md

 1- I spend like 4-5 hours on completing this task since I made the UI not very complex, I was focused more on adding functionality.
-2 - In the most recent version of React (React 18), a groundbreaking feature called Automatic Batching has been introduced.
-Automatic Batching o ptimizes the rendering process by grouping together all state modifications made using event handlers, preventing unnecessary rendering steps.
+2 - In React 18, there's an awesome feature called Automatic Batching.
+It makes your app faster by grouping together changes you make to the page, so it only updates once at the end.
+This helps avoid unnecessary updates and keeps things running smoothly.
 ```
     // Earlier React version without Automatic Batching
 function App() {